-Audit Committee
+Audit Commit tee

-Carl Webb (chair) Cristina Bita Avid Modjtabai Olivier Piani
+Members: Carl Webb (chair) Cristina Bita Avid Modjtabai Meetings in 2023: Independence: The Board determined all members of the Audit Committee are independent in accordance with NYSE and SEC rules.

-The Board determined all members of the Audit Committee are independent in accordance with NYSE and SEC rules.
+Olivier Piani

 - Oversees the financial accounting and reporting processes of the company. - Responsible for the appointment, compensation and oversight of our independent public accountant. - Monitors: (i) the integrity of our financial statements; (ii) our compliance with legal and regulatory requirements; (iii) our independent public accountant's qualifications and independence; and (iv) the performance of our internal audit function and independent public accountant. - Oversees financial and cybersecurity risks relating to the company. - Oversees company process for developing data systems and disclosures related to emerging climate disclosure regimes.